 - Make your buying decision?

 - Contact the brand after the buying process?

 In order to sell better, businesses like yours must understand their consumer behavior — how long are they staying on your website?
 Why are they staying in your article?
 Do they prefer information presented visually?
 Why are they bouncing off from your website?

 When you analyze these parameters, you’ll understand what actions you must take to convert the visitors into consumers.

 5. Define stages with a roadmap.

 Once you understand how your customers are interacting with your website, it’s time for you to map the stages of your customer’s journey.
 You need to identify which channels lead them to your website, what stages they went through to complete a purchase, and the steps they will take before purchasing your product.

-There are several ways of building a roadmap — you can either use project management software, flowcharts, or simply write down on a piece of paper.
+There are several ways of building a roadmap — you can either use project management software, flowcharts, use a template to map the customer journey, or simply write down on a piece of paper.
 Whichever way you chose, make sure you sit and analyze the potential gaps and brainstorm strategies to overcome it.

 What Steps Will You Take to Foolproof Your Buyer's Journey?

 Even before you understand what your customer expects at each stage, you must get an eCommerce website developed.
 To find the best eCommerce website development companies, you can research and read reviews for platforms like Capettera, GoodFirms, Clutch and so on or simply search “top eCommerce development companies” and choose your desired partner.